fulloww/fulloww/README.md

 - 👋 Hi, I’m @fulloww AKA (atar)
 - 👀 I’m interested in mobile development
-- 🌱 I’m currently learning computer science and kotli
+- 🌱 I’m currently learning computer science and kotlin
-- 📫 contact me on instagram @
+- 📫 contact me on instagram @athar_rn

 <!---
 fulloww/fulloww is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.